 - The child speaks of death frequently and always wishes to be dead

 The treatment is similar to the treatment used for adults.
 You should visit a doctor and understand the causes of panic attack in your child.
-Treatment for panic attacks includes the following methods:
+Treatment for panic attacks includes the given methods:

 - Cognitive Behavioral Therapy (CBT):